 No young person should be placed in a psychiatric unit without a statutory review taking place.
 The review must be chaired by the IRT and should be attended by a clinician who is able to provide information and advice on the need for a placement in a psychiatric unit to staff, parents and those with parental responsibility and the young person.

 Any young person looked after under s20, admitted as a voluntary patient or subject to s2 (Assessment Order up to 28 days)of the Mental Health Act 1983 should have his or her status as a Child Looked After reviewed at a Child Looked After review.
 If he or she is subject to s3 Mental Health Act (Treatment Order up to one year) his or her status as a child looked after ceases at that point and his or her legal status is s17 Child in Need.

 Any young person looked after under S31 remains a child looked after, whether he or she is a voluntary patient, or detained under s2 or s3 of the Mental Health Act 1983.

 If the identified placement is not a National Health Service resource the Operations Director for Specialist Services has decision making responsibility.
-An application must be made to HARP (see Hertfordshire Access to Resources Panel (H.A.R.P) and Delegated Authority for Resource Agreement Procedure) prior to any meeting that is going to consider this option as there will be a significant cost for this service.
+An application must be made to HARP (see East and West Practice and Resources Panel Procedure) prior to any meeting that is going to consider this option as there will be a significant cost for this service.